Embelliish Unveils its First Luxury Furnishings Studio in Raghuvanshi Mills, Mumbai - www.lokmattimes.com

 Embelliish Unveils its First Luxury Furnishings Studio in Raghuvanshi Mills, Mumbai

-PNN Mumbai [Maharashtra] [India], December 9: Embelliish - the luxury designer curtains and bespoke soft furnishings pioneer, announced the ...
+Mumbai [Maharashtra] [India], December 09: Embelliish – the luxury designer curtains and bespoke soft furnishings pioneer, announced the launch ...

 An inviting and soothing vibe calls architects, interior designers, and their clients alike, to seek tailor-made, bespoke solutions suited to unique visions.
 Covering a gross built area of about 3300 sq. ft., the studio showcases intricate fabric designs with Embelliish’s iconic craftsmanship from hand-embroidered couture curtains to sleek motorised blinds.
 The studio features an expansive fabric gallery hosting a wide range of textiles, intricate hand-embroidered designs, minimalist contemporary patterns from top-of-line brands from across the world.
 “Embelliish was founded on the belief that fabrics are more than just finishing touches – they are storytellers of space,” says Hitesh Bhanushali, founder.
 “This new studio allows us to showcase how soft furnishings can punctuate spaces with elegance and personality,” adds Neelam Bhanushali, Co-Founder and Creative Director.